timodonnell/timodonnell.github.io/_includes/about.md

 the [Icahn School of Medicine at Mount Sinai](https://icahn.mssm.edu/).
 I work on therapeutic cancer vaccines with [Nina Bhardwaj](https://icahn.mssm.edu/profiles/nina-bhardwaj), and my research aims to improve vaccine efficacy through better antigen selection.
-This often involves development of bioinformatics tools, which we release through the [OpenVax](https://github.com/openvax) project.
+This often involves development of bioinformatic tools, which we release through the [OpenVax](https://github.com/openvax) project.

 From 2017-2020, I did a PhD advised by [Uri Laserson](https://twitter.com/laserson?lang=en)